TheFlemoid/ESP-IDF-MPU6050/README.md

 An example of usage of this component can be found in this repo itself, in the [`MPU6050/examples/MPU6050_serial_read`](MPU6050/examples/MPU6050_serial_read) directory.
 If you're using ESP-IDF through VSCode, open that folder in VSCode (instead of the root directory) and say okay at the prompt to generate `compile_commands.json`.

 As stated above, this driver assumes you're using the ESP-IDF [i2c_master_controller](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/i2c.html#i2c_master_controller) driver provided by Espressif.
 So, in your main project, include the `driver/i2c_master.h` header from ESP-IDF and setup a `i2c_master_bus_handle_t` that defines I2C master bus object.
 This gets passed into the MPU6050 library during initialization.
 This will require picking GPIOs for the SDA and SCL lines.
 These are typically either 21 and 22 respectively, but most other GPIO pins can be configured as I2C if desired.
-Once the bus I2C bus has been created, define a `MPU6050_CONFIG` struct as follows:
+Once the I2C bus has been created, define a `MPU6050_CONFIG` struct as follows:
 ```
 MPU6050_CONFIG mpuConfig = {
     .sensor_address = MPU6050_SENSOR_ADDRESS, // By default this is 0x68, if pin AD0 is pulled